Skip to content

 If work in cybersecurity sounds interesting but intimidating, it’s worth noting that some jobs require a college degree while others only require on-the-job experience (or even just self-taught skills).
 In fact, one estimate predicts that there will be 1 million open cybersecurity positions by 2022!

-There’s a tech job out there for everyone.
+There’s a tech job out there for everyone

 There’s no need to feel left out of the tech game.
 The jobs listed below are in high demand, and they offer excellent pay and benefits such as health insurance.
-Whether you’re looking for a career change or just want to earn some extra cash on the side, these positions are worth checking out.
+Some are even entry level tech jobs no experience needed!

 • Software developer: A software developer creates applications that run on computers and mobile devices.
 They work closely with designers, project managers and other developers to turn their ideas into reality by writing code that helps computers perform specific tasks.
 As long as you have an aptitude for math and science (and enjoy problem-solving), this could be the job for you!